ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 The following playbook creates a GCE Instance.
 This instance relies on other GCP resources like Disk.
-By creating other resources separately, we can give as much detail as necessary about how we want to configure the other resources, e.g. formatting of the Disk.
+By creating other resources separately, we can give as much detail as necessary about how we want to configure the other resources, for example formatting of the Disk.
 By registering it to a variable, we can simply insert the variable into the instance task.
 The gcp_compute_instance module will figure out the rest.